 Trial and Sentencing

 At the beginning of the trial, the criminal defense lawyer along with the prosecutor help select the jury panel.
 This selection process is in place so that the defense and the prosecution can eliminate any jurors that may be biased.
-After testimonials and arguments are presented to the court from both sides, the jury presents their verdict to the defendant, based upon the evidence that has been provided.
-In a criminal case, there are four possible verdicts that can be reached: guilty, not guilty, not guilty by reason of insanity, and guilty and mentally ill.
+After testimonials and arguments are presented to the court from both sides, the jury presents their verdict to the defendant, based on the evidence that has been provided.
+In a criminal case, four possible verdicts can be reached: guilty, not guilty, not guilty by reason of insanity, and guilty and mentally ill.
 In the event that the defendant is found guilty, a trial will be set to determine the sentencing.

 In a criminal case, the defendant may appeal the decision of the lower courts to a Federal Court of Appeals for judicial review.
 The appeals court is not required to take all cases that are submitted for review; the appellate must show that the court made a legal error that affected the outcome of the case.
 If you are in need of a criminal defense lawyer or appellate attorney in the Los Angeles area, we can help.
 At the Jingozian Law Firm, our appellate attorney can help file an appeal if you or a loved one was wronged in court.

 The appeals process requires several steps.
 The appellate attorney will present legal arguments to a panel of three judges presiding over the case in a formal document called a brief.
 No new evidence or witnesses are presented to the panel.
-Rather, the judges make their decision based upon the record of the trial created by the court.
+Rather, the judges make their decision based on the record of the trial created by the court.
 In the appeal of a criminal case, it is the job of the appellate attorney to show that the verdict was based on clearly erroneous court procedures.
 In the event that the panel judges are unable to come to a decision based on the arguments presented in the briefs, cases are selected for oral arguments, in which the appellate attorneys present their cases to the panel directly.
 Each presentation is kept to a relatively short length – roughly 15 minutes – and is the basis for the panel’s decision on the legality of the verdict already reached.